DevopediaOrg/engineers-day-2021/README.md

 It's a good idea to test your app locally before deploying to Firebase.
 Firebase provides emulators for this purpose.
 Emulators can be started with the command `firebase emulators:start`.
 Access the local app on the port used by the emulator.
 Firebase dashboard can also be accessed via the web browser, although on a different port.

+# Config Files

+Two files are essential:
+* `firebase.json` : specify port numbers and public folder for hosting
+* `database.rules.json` : rules to access the database